MyPoolin: Funding

 Mypoolin has been seed funded by angel investors.
-As winners of the QPrize 2015, Mypoolin jointly received an additional funding of $250,000 from Qualcomm Ventures, the venture capital arm of the semiconductor maker Qualcomm and Accel Partners.
+As winners of the QPrize 2015, Mypoolin jointly received an additional funding of $250,000 from Qualcomm Ventures.

 Growth

-Mypoolin reached INR 10 lakh in revenue during its first four months of the web application launch, and was listed in the "Top ten free apps" in its category within the first 5 days of the Android app launch.
-It was one of the Top 50 startups in Asia at the Echelon Asia Summit held in Singapore.
-And among the top 3 startups in 1776 Cup Challenge 2016.
+Mypoolin reached INR 10 lakhs in revenue during its first four months of the web application launch, and was listed in the "Top ten free apps" in its category within the first 5 days of the Android app launch.
+It was one of the Top 50 start-ups in Asia at the Echelon Asia Summit held in Singapore.
+And among the top 3 start-ups in 1776 Cup Challenge 2016.
 Apple Inc also featured the app on their app store in India.

 Features

-Users can collect and share money on the app for daily uses like movies, events, trips and more.
+Users are able to collect and share money on the app for daily uses like movies, events and trips.
 The money collected can then be redeemed in the form of an online voucher redeemable across several e-commerce sites.
 The amount can be redeemed also in the form of an offline debit card delivered to the address or in the form of a wire transfer.